 Municipalities have a responsibility to manage their public funds and resources effectively and efficiently.
-Complying with state and federal requirements for budgeting and financial reporting helps identify whether or not public resources are used for the purposes intended, but does not always prevent inefficient or inappropriate use of those resources.
-It is not uncommon to see municipalities in which funds were used wastefully or even embezzled by staff.
-One way to promote efficient use of public resources and to prevent or reduce the risk of error and theft is to implement a system of internal controls.
+Complying with state and federal requirements for budgeting and financial reporting helps identify whether or not public resources are used for the purposes intended.
+One way to promote efficient use of public resources, and to prevent or reduce the risk of error and theft, is to implement a system of internal controls.

 What are the benefits of internal controls?